gaebar/sei-project-1/README.md

 The first task in making the Eleven's Game was to create a grid.
 After some attempts with the provided grid, I've decided to created the level maps grid using an Array of string - See level maps in "LevelsStorage.js".

 ## Wins
 Using the array of strings as reference I was able to draw the complete grid with characters on the "game-board.CSS" file sheet.
-Doing so the monsters and Eleven are free to move around the gameboard and not allowed to cross the walls.
+Doing so the monsters and Eleven are free to move around the game board and not allowed to cross the walls.

 Map Tiles Types - Correspondence between map codes and DOM classes:

 ```javascript
 tileTypes = {